 Consult your GP for more ways you can exercise and get advice that is tailored to you and your personal needs.
 You may even get referrals to local facilities or programmes that can help you along the way.
 Medical professionals will almost always know best, after all.

 This method may also help you to find more efficient ways to carry out your exercises too.
 Specialists know techniques like using supportive equipment to lighten the workload or offer support to weakened or vulnerable areas.
-These make sure you are in the best position to exercise as you can be.
+These make sure you are in the best position to exercise as you can.

 Other health professionals like physiotherapists and professional health workers will also be able to help you exercise to achieve your goals and ensure your fitness and safety is in the best hands.
 Don’t be afraid to ask for help or support.
 Always seek advice before you begin.